Honors Guidelines and Expectations

 HOW TO APPLY FOR HONORS

-To apply for the Honors program, you will need to submit a detailed proposal for your honors project via email to the Honors Coordinator, Dr. Tanine Allison (email@example.com).
-The proposal is due on April 1st.
+To apply for the Honors program, you will need to submit a detailed proposal for your honors project via email to the Honors Coordinator, Dr. Tanine Allison (firstname.lastname@example.org).
+The proposal is due on March 1st.
 The proposals will be evaluated by a committee of faculty, and the committee will select a group of students who will be officially invited to complete the Honors Program.
-You will be notified about whether your proposal was accepted by April 15th.
-As you apply, please make sure you have left room in your class schedule for the required fall and spring courses.
+You will be notified about whether your proposal was accepted by March 23rd.

 Please provide the following, preferably in a single PDF document.